python-poetry/cleo/docs/index.rst

 Cleo
 ====

-Cleo allows you to create beautiful and testabale command-line commands.
+Cleo allows you to create beautiful and testable command-line commands.

 It is heavily inspired by the `Symfony Console Component <https://github.com/symfony/Console>`_, with some useful additions.